cmdr2/blender-xr-regression-tests/README.md

 - `teardown_module()`: Called once after all tests in that test file.
 - `setup_function()`: Called before each test function.
 - `teardown_function()`: Called after each test function.

-## How does it work across frames?
-`harness.py` runs tests across multiple Blender frames to ensure that the XR state is applied properly, without blocking the main thread.

-This is achieved by using app timers, and running each test function as a generator (which yields after each frame).

-Each test function's generator is called once per timer callback, until the generator completes or raises an exception.
-This way, each test can yield and continue in the next timer callback, allowing it to run across multiple frames.